arablejamie/developer.arable.com/docs/guide/authentication.md

   -H 'authorization: Basic dGVzdEB0ZXN0LmNvbTpnZXRtZWRhdGE'
 ```

-Server will reponse code `204` if `API Key` was successfully deleted
+Server will reponse code `204` if `API Key` was successfully deleted.

 ::: warning Note
 API Key cannot be recovered after deletion.
 [Deactivate](#update-api-key) it if you may need it again.